+In 2019-2020, key decision-making in areas such as compliance, safety, sustainable supply chain etc. was supported by the respective responsible committees.
 In 2021, we set up the Polpharma Sustainability Committee, chaired by a member of the Management Board.
 The committee is made up of heads of the company's core business areas.
 The purpose of this body is to provide strategic oversight, analyse ESG risks, develop recommendations and internal policies, set and review impact goals and indicators.